szuyuchen/frontend_journey/README.md

-# HTML-CSS-my-portfolio
+# frontend_journey

 ### Purpose:

-- Use HTML, CSS to create frontend journey landing page.
+- Use HTML and CSS to create a frontend journey landing page.

 ### Page link: